The problem with Americans is that we are stupid … Really.

-The reality is, Mexico, by in large, is more safe than your little suburban hell of a neighborhood where Mr and Mrs Professional down the street has a twelve year old chugging booze in the basement, a 16 year old huffing in the garage and a 17 year old contemplating running away with her 27 year old boyfriend, while the kid next door is planning to blow up his school.
+The reality is, Mexico, for the most part, is safer than your little suburban hell of a neighborhood where Mr and Mrs Professional down the street has a twelve-year-old chugging booze in the basement, a 16-year-old huffing in the garage, and a 17-year-old contemplating running away with her 27-year-old boyfriend, while the kid next door is planning to blow up his school.

 What I witnessed in Mexico will amaze and shock you!

-I saw great people smiling and having fun, that want the Americans to come back and asking what did they (the average person) do wrong and what can they do better to make us feel safe.
-In Guadalajara I saw police officers giving directions and helping motorists with flat tires and I saw kids in the street playing soccer, not running for cover.
+I saw great people smiling and having fun, who want the Americans to come back and ask what they (the average person) did wrong and what they can do better to make us feel safe.
+In Guadalajara, I saw police officers giving directions and helping motorists with flat tires, and I saw kids in the street playing soccer, not running for cover.

-In the countryside, I witnessed totally shocking acts of laughter, great food and mucho cerveza with totally random acts of tequila thrown in to make it even more appalling.
-One of the most shocking things was actually walking down the main street in a small town and…….
-Shopping, can you imagine!
+In the countryside, I witnessed shocking acts of laughter, great food, and mucho cerveza with random tequila thrown in to make it even more appalling.
+One of the most shocking things was walking down the main street in a small town and…….
+Shopping… can you imagine!

-Mexico is a great place for meeting, event and incentive planners to bring a program, it is wonderful, inexpensive and your attendees will have an experience.
+Mexico is a great place for meetings, events, and incentive planners to bring a program.
+It is wonderful and inexpensive, and your attendees will have an experience.

 Have a meeting, event or incentive in Mexico, your attendees will be fine and I want to show you a little of what I experienced.